influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

 ---
-title: Use the InfluxDB v1 API with InfluxDB Cloud Dedicated (Single-tenant)
+title: Use the InfluxDB v1 API with InfluxDB Cloud Dedicated
 list_title: Use the InfluxDB v1 API
 description: >
   Use InfluxDB v1 API authentication, endpoints, and tools with InfluxDB Cloud Dedicated (Single-tenant).